 Even though this type of denture does not rest on the natural teeth like the metal framework variety, the clasps rest on the gums surrounding the natural teeth.
 This tissue, unlike the gums over extraction sites, is stable and changes very little over time which keeps these RPD's stable and unchanging similar to the cast metal variety.
-The clasps can be seen (if you look hard) on the image on the right below just under my thumb and index fingers.
 This type of partial denture is extremely stable and retentive, and the elasticity of the flexible plastic clasps keeps them that way indefinitely.

 Bridge work can be very expensive and take time...

 The average cost of a single fixed bridge depends on many factors, from which region you're in to how many and which type of bridges are needed.
 Typically, a dental bridge cost ranges from $500-900 per tooth.
 Dental insurance sometimes pays for about half.
 NOTE: This is a cost per tooth in the bridge, and doesn't include the costs for any anchoring crowns on either side of the bridge.